 Flipping those layers by having red facing towards the lens instead of the blue turns the colour balance on its head.
 Because the red layer is most sensitive to light, it becomes the most noticeable colour in the picture.
 Blue hues, which’ layer is being the least sensitive and furthest from the lens, become rare, almost entirely limited to light leaks and strong over-exposures.

 The technique involves unrolling your film in the dark, cutting it, flipping it along the long edge, and taping it back.
 This is not a particularly difficult task, but it does become tricky when you can not see.

 Practice your movements before getting started.
 Particularly remembering whether you flipped the film or not and taping it back together.
 You want the film taped neatly and securely after you cut it.
-The best way is to wrap it once around the film.
+The best way is to wrap the tape just once around the film.
 You will need to make sure that no extra bits are hanging off the edges where you taped your film back together — otherwise, it will get stuck in the canister.
-Also, remember which side of the film is facing on the leader hanging off your canister — you can usually tell by either the reflectiveness of the film or the shape of the leader.

 Start with a cheap film first.
 There’s a chance that things won’t work out; it’s best not to ruin your CineStill.